DavidVollmers/Comfyg/docs/docs/getting_started.md

 dotnet add package Comfyg
 ```

-To consume your Comfyg API you will have to setup the Comfyg configuration provider.
+To consume your Comfyg store you will have to setup the Comfyg configuration provider.

 Here is an example on how to do this in an ASP.NET project: